rubymotion-community/motion-http/README.md

 ## Usage

 Using `motion-http` is quick and easy.
-You can use the simple approach for making one-off requests, or the advanced approach of creating a reusable API client for further customization.
+You can either make one-off requests or create a reusable API client for further customization.

-### Simple Usage
+### Basic Usage

 The basic syntax for a request looks like this:
 ```ruby